English

 Autumn

 In the Autumn Term the pupils will be studying the classic story of the Odyssey.
-They will be learning about the oral tradition of storytelling through listening to a re-telling of the myth developed through Cambridge University.
+Pupils will be learning about the oral tradition of storytelling through listening to a re-telling of the myth performed by actors who model effective oracy.
 Pupils will be analysing how the author uses language and structure to create a powerful and engaging story, as well as taking part in writing activities inspired by the events of the myth.

 9780141192444